 Will My Rankings Return After a Google Penalty?

 We’ve been receiving a lot of inquiries from people who have been penalized due to poor quality links.
 The big question on everyone’s mind seems to be: “Will my rankings return to there they were prior to a Google penalty?”
-In this short video, Bruce Clay explains the process of link spam and inflated rankings, where link spam penalties from Google tend to move a site and how to recover rankings.
-Transcript follows the video.
+Here I’ll explain what we have been seeing since the Penguin update hit as well as the process of link spam and inflated rankings, where link spam penalties from Google tend to move a site, and how to recover rankings.

 We have been getting a lot of phone calls from people who have had penalties; rankings that they used to have totally went away.